 Community resources and policies (identifying or developing resources to support healthy lifestyles)

 Health systems (to create a quality-oriented culture)

-Redefining the roles of the health care delivery team and empowering patient self-management are fundamental to the successful implementation of the CCM (10).
+Redefining the roles of the health care delivery team and empowering patient self-management are fundamental to the successful implementation of the CCM (12).
 Collaborative, multidisciplinary teams are best suited to provide care for people with chronic conditions such as diabetes and to facilitate patients’ self-management (13–15).
 There are references to guide the implementation of the CCM into diabetes care delivery, including opportunities and challenges (16).